 But not everyone is happy to see the city the focus of Hollywood.
 Owners of the Beetham Tower rejected a request to cloak the entire tower in blue cloth to aid its CGI removal from the skyline.
 Metrolink also refused to stop building works near the bombing sight forcing production to sound stages at the nearby Mediacityuk for certain scenes.

-Manchester Council said permission had been granted for a Parkour chase across the town hall roof and a gun fight was also allowed in Piccadilly Gardens.
-Heavy traffic disruption was also advised in the coming weeks on Deansgate because of closures so a major chase scene between a tank and a helicopter could be filmed.
+Manchester Council said they had granted permission for a Parkour chase across the town hall roof and allowed a gun fight in Piccadilly Gardens.
+Heavy traffic disruption was also advised in the coming weeks on Deansgate because of closures so they could film a major chase scene between a tank and a helicopter.